Avg. Base Salary (USD)

-The average hourly pay for an Embalmer is $18.68.
+The average salary for an Embalmer is $40,588

 Embalmers’ work is both physical and mental.
 They must be able to lift at least 50 pounds, be capable of standing on their feet for long periods, and use their fine motor skills to embalm, dress, style, and put makeup on their deceased clients. …Read more

 - File burial permits and complete all necessary paperwork related to the death process.